bdyer64/BoardGameInserts/FrosthavenV2/README.md

 ## Other Boxes

-The rest of the boxes should be fairly apparent how to pack them, but here are a bunch of pictires to help out.
+For the rest of the boxes it should be fairly apparent how to pack them, but here are a bunch of pictures to help out.

 ### Status Tokens